-We’ve published our 2018 year-end financial statements, our SEC mandated 1/K. In the traditional public company world, they would be called a 10/K. The important difference between the two is the depth that we’re required to go into in creating the statements, plus the level audit required.
+We’ve published our 2019 year-end financial statements, our SEC mandated 1-K. In the traditional public company world, they would be called a 10-K. The important difference between the two is the depth that we’re required to go into in creating the statements, plus the level of audit required.
 For a company the size of iConsumer, I don’t believe there’s a substantial qualitative difference.

 A quick financial statement primer

 There are four separate sets of numbers that make up the “financial statements“: The statements of operations (income statement / profit and loss statement); the balance sheet; statements of cash flows; and statements of changes in owners’ equity.

 The balance sheet is a picture in time.
 As of December 31, 2019, what were the balances (how much cash did we have, how much money do we owe, etc.).
 The other statements cover a period (in this case all of last year).
 In other words, how did we get to where we are?

 How did we generate cash in 2019?
 How did we spend that cash?
 How did we finance the fact that we spent more cash than we took in?

 Previously, I’ve asked you to focus on our gross profit as the best indicator of our “goodness”.
 And more specifically, on the cash portion of the gross profit.
 For a startup where cash is king, focusing on that metric eliminates the distortion caused by the awarding of stock.
 For the year, cash generated was basically flat ($118,875 vs. $115,809 in 2018).
 But if you look at the second half of the year, our revenues were down about 9%, but the cash generated was up about 8% ($77,001 vs. $71,155 in 2018).